pgm-jandeschacht/pgm-jandeschacht/README.md

 ## About me

 From an early age I was interested in technology and science.
 In addition to being a team player, I am driven, passionate and eager to learn.
-Because I have already tried different courses, I have a background in html, css, javascript, design and communication.
+Because I have already tried different courses, I also have a background in design and communication.

 ## Contact